Equestrian Training at Eastward

 Catherine focuses on alignment, symmetry, and balance to create a supple and harmonious horse and rider partnership.
 She teaches beginner through PSG, and is especially gifted in helping early stage riders bring the nuances of the sport into focus.

-Raised in the Midwest, Trish Helmer sat on her first horse as a toddler.
-Visiting a farm with her uncle, she was mesmerized by horses’ size and smoothness, and with her family’s support and encouragement, rode whenever, wherever, however, and with whomever she could.
-She got her first pony at twelve, and rode him everywhere, like a bicycle.
-She advanced to more formal studies with Chuck Grant, the “Father of American Dressage.”
+Raised in the Midwest, Trish sat on her first horse as a toddler.
+Visiting a farm with her uncle, she was mesmerized by horses’ size and smoothness, and with her family’s encouragement, rode whenever, wherever, however, and with whomever she could.
+She got her first pony at twelve, and rode him everywhere, advancing to more formal studies with Chuck Grant, the “Father of American Dressage.”
 She went on to build her classical repertoire with top trainers Chrislot Boylen-Hanson, Egon von Neindorf, Dianna Rankin, George Thedorescu, Walter Zettl, Hank Van Bergen, Kyra Kyrklund, and Patrick Le Rolland.

 With over 50 years’ experience riding, training, and teaching, Trish is dedicated to riders’ educations, and is passionate about helping clients refine their riding skills.
 She has trained many individuals to the Grand Prix level and is considered one of the dressage world’s hidden treasures.
-Trish’s greatest joy is teaching, seeing riders develop, and passing on her wealth of knowledge.
-As a result, she is in great demand as a clinician throughout the US.
+Trish’s greatest joy is teaching – seeing riders develop and passing on her wealth of knowledge.
+She is in great demand as a clinician throughout the US.

-Michelle Dineen comes from a military family and moved every two years.
+Michelle comes from a military family and moved every two years.
 She started her career as an avid Pony Clubber, and took up eventing at 8 years old in Steamboat, CO.
-She loved jumping and cross country, and needed to sharpen up her dressage skills.
-She’d heard about a dressage trainer, Trish, who was coming to their base at the time (Wright-Patterson AFB near Dayton, Ohio), and she scraped together money for a single private lesson.
-She was hooked right away, and began working with Trish regularly.
-She continued eventing through Preliminary level, One Star, and shortly after that, decided to devote herself entirely to dressage, and to partnering with Trish.
-For the last 20 plus years, she has focused on bringing dressage horses along to national and FEI levels.
+She loved jumping and cross country, and wanted to sharpen up her dressage skills, which is when she found Trish, who was coming to their base at the time.
+Scraping together money for a single private lesson, she was hooked right away, and began working with Trish regularly, continuing to event up to One Star.
+She eventually decided to devote herself entirely to dressage, and to partnering with Trish.
+For the last 20 plus years, she has focused on bringing horses along to national and FEI levels.
 She has trained with Henk Van Bergen, Patrick Le Rolland, Lars Peterson, Scott Hassler, Christoph Theallet, Jacqui Brooks, Rob Waine, and Ben Franklin.

 Guest Trainers (Limited Availability)